MicrosoftDocs/dynamics-365-ai/ai-docs/sales/intro-admin-guide-sales-insights.md

     | [!INCLUDE[pn_crm_8_2_0_online](../includes/pn-crm-8-2-0-online.md)] with [!INCLUDE[pn_Microsoft_Exchange](../includes/pn-microsoft-exchange.md)] (on-premises) | <ul><li>Assistant (not including cards for [!INCLUDE[pn_Exchange](../includes/pn-exchange.md)])</li> <li>Email engagement</li></ul>|
     |[!INCLUDE[pn_crm_8_2_0_op_subsequent](../includes/pn-crm-8-2-0-op-subsequent.md)]| <ul><li>Only Assistant is available, and only its <em>base cards</em> are supported. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Action cards reference](action-cards-reference.md)</li> <li>No features or action cards are available for [!INCLUDE[pn_Exchange](../includes/pn-exchange.md)], so your [!INCLUDE[pn_Exchange](../includes/pn-exchange.md)] version isn't important.</li></ul> |

--	The features Assistant, Email engagement, and Auto capture are available for Dynamics 365 Sales with Enterprise license only.
+-	Assistant, Email engagement, and Auto capture are available for Dynamics 365 Sales with an Enterprise license only.

--	You must have administrator or an equivalent security role.
+-	You must have an administrator or equivalent security role.

 ### Enable free Sales Insights features

 Before you can configure the features, you must accept the privacy notice to enable the configurations.
-To accept the privacy notice, follow these steps:
+To accept the privacy notice, follow these steps listed here.

 > [!IMPORTANT]
 > [!INCLUDE[pn-dynamics-sales-insights](../includes/pn-dynamics-sales-insights.md)] provides features that track behavior and collect information about contacts.
 Make sure you understand the related privacy issues that these features raise and enable the features only if you're certain that they don't violate any privacy policies already in place in your organization.
 Always take steps to protect the privacy of your contacts.

-1. Sign in to **Dynamics 365 Sales** and go to **Sales Hub** app.
+1. Sign in to **Dynamics 365 Sales** and go to the **Sales Hub** app.

 2. Go to **Change area** and select **Sales Insights settings**.